 However, cannabis is still illegal at the federal level.
 In November 2019, the U.S. House passed the MORE Act — Marijuana Opportunity Reinvestment Act, which proposes to remove cannabis from the federal list of controlled substances.
 To become a law, MORE needs to pass the Republican-led Senate and then be signed by the president.
 This doesn’t seem likely to happen, but as cannabis advocates we will continue to inform the public and push for change.

+If you’re looking for a cannabis dispensary in Massachusetts, Happy Valley has recreational and medical cannabis dispensaries in East Boston and Gloucester.
 Want more information on cannabis, legalization, and Massachusetts dispensaries?
 Sign up to become a Happy Valley Insider by joining our mailing list.